Why are actors striking in Hollywood?

 What happens next?

-Previous reports suggested that actors could join the picket line as early as Thursday (June 13).
+According to reports actors could join the picket line as early as Friday (July 14).

 Despite the involvement of a federal mediator, a deal with the Alliance of Motion Picture and Television Producers was not secured.

+The AMPTP said in a statement that “a strike is certainly not the outcome we hoped for as studios cannot operate without the performers that bring our TV shows and films to life”.

+“The Union has regrettably chosen a path that will lead to financial hardship for countless thousands of people who depend on the industry,” it added.

-The actors’ guild previously released a statement which said: “The companies have refused to meaningfully engage on some topics and on others completely stonewalled us.
-Until they do negotiate in good faith, we cannot begin to reach a deal,” said Fran Drescher, The Nanny star and actors’ guild president.
+The actors’ guild president, Fran Drescher, previously released a statement which said: “The companies have refused to meaningfully engage on some topics and on others completely stonewalled us.
+Until they do negotiate in good faith, we cannot begin to reach a deal.”

 The Alliance of Motion Picture and Television Producers (AMPTP), the group representing the studios, said in a statement: “This is the Union’s choice, not ours.
 In doing so, it has dismissed our offer of historic pay and residual increases, substantially higher caps on pension and health contributions, audition protections, shortened series option periods, a groundbreaking AI proposal that protects actors’ digital likenesses, and more.”